logo

 7. When they seem too mopey.

 For pet owners, it's important to learn the different kinds of body language of their furry friends that may indicate any kind of emotion.
-A happy cat will generally be more relaxed and cuddly, while an angry one will be evidently more jumpy and mopey when it comes to their attitude.
+A happy cat will generally be more relaxed and cuddly, while an angry one will be evidently more jumpy and mopey in their attitude.

-The infographic here shows the behaviors that you need to keep in mind in order to understand your pet a little bit better.
-If something is off, then don't hesitate to go to a professional for help.
+The infographic here shows the behaviors you need to keep in mind to understand your pet a little bit better.
+If something seems off, then don't hesitate to seek professional help.

 8. When they seem to avoid you and anyone else.

-Cats are social animals, even when they don't really seem to be.
-They may only display good social behavior under the right circumstances, especially when they are most happy or comfortable.
+Cats are social animals, even when they don't seem to be.
+They may only display good social behavior under the right circumstances, especially when they are happiest or most comfortable.

-While they are also natural hiders, too much hiding can also indicate unhappiness.
-When they tend to avoid their loved ones, they may be suffering from something or it can be because of their annoyance with something or someone.
+While they are also natural hiders, too much hiding can indicate unhappiness.
+When they tend to avoid their loved ones, they may be suffering from something, or it can be due to their annoyance with something or someone.

 8. When they seem to avoid you and anyone else.